kartikeychoudhary/expense_track/README.md

 ```bash
 docker run -d -p 4500:80 expense-track-web
 ```
-This will start the application accessible at `http://localhost:4500/`.
-Note that the container's Nginx exposes port 80, which is mapped to port 4500 on your host machine.

 **Note:** To run this application, you need an instance of the backend service available at [https://github.com/kartikeychoudhary/wheremybuckgoes](https://github.com/kartikeychoudhary/wheremybuckgoes) running.
 Ensure the backend URL is correctly configured in `src/environment/environment.ts` (for development) and `src/environment/environment.prod.ts` (for production builds).